Montana-Media-Arts/webDesignFall2024/_docs/topic-05/09-proper-code/page-01.md

     <li>Indented Elements</li>
   </ol>

-  <p>There are many other unspoken rules you can Google, but those three are my major pet peeves when done poorly - <i>and I'm likely to call you out on them.</i></p>
+  <p>There are many other unspoken rules you can Google, but those three are major pet peeves when done poorly - <i>and you're likely to be called out on them.</i></p>

   <audio id="mySound" loop>